shayn/Alarmic/README.md

 Just download (if as ZIP, UNZIP), run install-alarmic.bat ( https://github.com/nirsh/Alarmic/zipball/master ).

 This is an idiotically simple yet possibly very useful app for most people.
-Anyone is welcome to join in creating something much better out of this humble project.
+Any comment is welcome.
+This is NOT presented as a competitor to any existing app, but as a small commandline and educational project.

-Contact me: nirsh@outlook.com, http://fb.me/nirsh.me, https://twitter.com/nirmalshane
+Me: nirsh@outlook.com, http://fb.me/nirsh.me, https://twitter.com/nirmalshane